Parkinson-NP/MIE-2024/README.md

 ```Bash
 pip install git+https://github.com/Parkinson-NP/MIE-2024
 ```
+Environments are created and populated with pip/Conda commands only once, then activated for later uses.
+If you have successfully activated your environment, your command prompt should begin with ```(environment_name)```.
+If you run into trouble with environment management, you can view your environments with ```conda env list``` and delete environments with ```conda env remove -n environment_name```.
 ### Unix Compatible OS or Environment
 AntiSMASH 7.1 does not offer support for Windows OS.
 There are many options available to configure a Unix compatible environment on Windows OS.
 Native Unix users may proceed to installation of antiSMASH local.